Species Introduction

 Q: How do I properly acclimatise Ring Nerite Snails to my aquarium?

-Acclimatising your Ring Nerite Snails is crucial for their health.
-Begin by floating the sealed bag containing the snails in your aquarium for about 15-20 minutes to equalise the temperature.
-After that, gradually introduce small amounts of your tank water into the bag every 5-10 minutes for about an hour.
-This process helps them adjust to the water parameters in your aquarium.
-Once acclimatised, gently place them in the tank without adding the bag water to avoid introducing any potential contaminants.
+Acclimatising your Ring Nerite Snails is crucial to ensure their health and reduce stress.
+Begin by floating the sealed bag in your aquarium for around 15-20 minutes to equalise the temperature.
+Following this, gradually mix small amounts of tank water into the bag every 5-10 minutes for about an hour.
+This process helps the snails adjust to the water parameters of their new environment.
+Finally, gently place them into the tank without adding the water from the bag, as it may contain harmful substances.
+This method will help promote a smooth transition and minimise shock.

 ✓ Expert Tip

-Q: What are the signs of healthy Ring Nerite Snails?
+Q: What are the signs of a healthy Ring Nerite Snail?

 ✓ Expert Tip